Elfocrash/Cosmonaut/README.md

 }
 ```

-Even though this is convinient I understand that you might need to have a dynamic way of setting this.
+Even though this is convenient I understand that you might need to have a dynamic way of setting this.
 That's why the `CosmosStore` class has some extra constructors that allow you to specify the `overriddenCollectionName` property.
 This property will override any collection name specified at the attribute level and will use that one instead.

 Note: If you have specified a `CollectionPrefix` at the `CosmosStoreSettings` level it will still be added.
 You are only overriding the collection name that the attribute would normally set.